willberichwithinayear/star/README.md

 # Robin and Hojun's web application project
-With the aim to connect regular people with influencers and celebrities through a service enabling users to request personalized voice message from other users.
+With the aim to connect regular people with influencers and celebrities through a service enabling users to request personalized voice messages from other users.
+The concept is monetized through a response-or-refund principle.

 ## Robin's To-do list:
 - Set up version control system on collaborative github-repository.